 Last week we installed some sliding shelves inside cabinets that we were painting.
 It took some weeks to get them, but we were able to take a cabinet with a flat bottom and turn it into a sliding shelf! (these were from slide a shelf)

 Tip #5: Paint your oak, cherry or maple cabinets!

-We ave done many blog posts and you tube videos on this one, but here is a pic of the last job where we did all of the above!! (had other contractors help)
+We have done many blog posts and Youtube videos on this one, but here is a pic of the last job where we did all of the above! (had other contractors help)